-3.3 Scope of Application
+3.3 Scope of application

-The redundancy package applies to the employee with an employment contract for an indefinite period of time whose job becomes redundant due to a reorganisation, business closure or reduction of activities.
-The redundancy package applies to the employee with an employment contract for a definite period of time whose job becomes redundant due to a reorganisation, business closure or reduction of activities, however, only if said employment contract is terminated prematurely for that reason.
-The redundancy package does not apply if the employment contract is terminated for a reason other than a reorganisation, business closure or reduction of activities.
-The redundancy package does not apply if the employment contract is terminated for a reason other than a reorganisation, business closure or reduction of activities.
+The redundancy package applies to the employee with an employment contract for an indefinite period of time whose job becomes redundant due to a reorganisation, company closure or decline in work.
+The redundancy package applies to the employee with an employment contract for a definite period of time whose job becomes redundant due to a reorganisation, company closure or decline in work, however, only if said employment contract is terminated prematurely for that reason.
+The redundancy package does not apply if the employment contract is terminated for a reason other than a reorganisation, company closure or decline in work.
+The redundancy package does not apply if the employment contract is terminated for a reason other than a reorganisation, company closure or decline in work.
 The redundancy package does not apply in case of outsourcing and/or sale of business activities or business units.
 These sort of processes require tailor-made work.
-In such situations, parties shall enter into consultations about specific transitional measures.
+In such situations, the parties shall enter into consultations about specific transitional measures.